I am an artist. A Perfumer. I perfume because I have always loved the natural scents on the wind, over the water, in the

 Having lived in B.C., summered at the beach on the coast of Washington, traveled the west with family, visited in Colorado, five years in Alaska, and live in the inland North West, primitive nature is something I know, and can't live without.
 The lushness of these places is reflected in my creative work.

-I do love Vancouver though.
-It's the most beautiful place in the world imho.
+I do love BC the best because of family and it's the most beautiful, versatile place in the world imho.
 You've got the shore, the mountains, the drylands, even a little desert BUT most importantly, my wonderful family is there.

 The fragrances of the forests, meadows and farmlands permeate here, and are amazing.
 There are great fields of grass in summer, the roads are lined with daisies and wild flowers, tall grasses and the rivers are clean, clear, and abundant with fish.
-The Cottonwood and Alder in the Spring smell amazing, the Fir and Pine all year long.... and the abundant cedar and pine that surround us, after a hot Summer day, fill the air with amazing scent.
+The Cottonwood and Alder in the Spring smell amazing, the Fir and Pine all year long.... and the abundant cedar and pine that surround us, after a hot Summer day or a warm rainy day, fill the air with amazing scent.
 If only to capture some of the unique scents out there in the wild but alas, not everything can be bottled.

 In Fall and Winter, the fog, the snow, the hanging mist on the forest, is beautiful and has it's own scents.

 I have a home perfumery where only I go to study and make perfumes, and an office where I work on the website.
 The bunnies roam free in our home but are never allowed in the studio.

 The natural and organic oils I purchase support sustainable agricultural.
 I make infusions and tincture from my own wild garden and the Forests of the Pacific North West and Inland Pacific.